deckhouse/virtualization/docs/USER_GUIDE.md

 ## Snapshots, recovery, and cloning

 Snapshots let you capture the current state of a resource for later recovery or cloning.
-A disk snapshot saves only the data of the selected disk, while a virtual machine snapshot includes the VM parameters and the state of all its disks.
+A disk snapshot saves only the data of the selected disk, while a virtual machine (VM) snapshot includes its parameters and the state of all its disks.

 ### Consistent snapshots